ecmwf/metview-python/docs/api/icon/download.rst

     .. container:: rightside

-        This function represents the `Download from URL <https://confluence.ecmwf.int/display/METV/Download+from+URL>`_ icon in Metview's user interface.
+        This function performs the same task as the `Download from URL <https://confluence.ecmwf.int/display/METV/Download+from+URL>`_ icon in Metview’s user interface.
+It accepts its parameters as keyword arguments, described below.

 .. py:function:: download(**kwargs)